sitespeedio/browsertime/docs/examples/advance.md

 - The script option allows for a single file or a directory to be passed to gather custom values that will be available in the JSON output.
 An additional page will be created to cover this option in the future.

-browsertime https://www.sitespeed.io --preTask test/preposttasks/preSample.js
+browsertime https://www.sitespeed.io --preScript test/prepostscripts/preSample.js

-- You can pass in a file path to preTask you would like to executed arbitrary code before the tests begin.
+- You can pass in a file path to preScript you would like to executed arbitrary code before the tests begin.
 (Example: Login)

-browsertime https://www.sitespeed.io --preTask test/preposttasks/postSample.js
+browsertime https://www.sitespeed.io --preScript test/preposttscripts/postSample.js

-- You can pass in a file path to postTask you would like to executed arbitrary code before the tests begin.
+- You can pass in a file path to postScript you would like to executed arbitrary code before the tests begin.
 (Example: Logout)

 bin/browsertime.js https://www.sitespeed.io --pageCompleteCheck 'return window.performance.timing.loadEventEnd>0'